awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 ]
 ```

- This example shows how if you enter a target version number that isn't a valid upgrade target for the cluster, Aurora won't perform the upgrade\.
-Aurora also won't perform a major version upgrade unless you include the `--allow-major-version-upgrade` parameter\.
+ This example shows how if you enter a target version number that isn't a valid upgrade target for the cluster, Aurora doesn't perform the upgrade\.
+Aurora also doesn't perform a major version upgrade unless you include the `--allow-major-version-upgrade` parameter\.
 That way, you can't accidentally perform an upgrade that has the potential to require extensive testing and changes to your application code\.

 ```
 $ aws rds modify-db-cluster --db-cluster-identifier cluster-56-2020-11-17-9355 \